 Ivan was a man of few words, but he used those words to show me the simple secrets of the shingling trade.
 “Always install an overlapping double layer of shingles on the bottom course to make the joints waterproof”, he explained.
 “Use metal drip edge to protect the wood from water curling around the bottom of shingles”, Ivan advised.
 “Never grab more shingle nails than you can comfortably hold in your hand.”
 The photo above shows the shed when it was new, just after Ivan helped me shingle it.

 Fast-forward more than three decades and peeling back those brittle, curled shingles was like stepping into a time machine.
 Which nails did I drive?
 Which did Ivan drive?
+A lot of things have changed since then.
 Simple tasks like stripping a roof alone, done quietly without ear buds filling the brain with distraction, leaves the mind open to wondering things we usually don’t have time for.

 The most surprising part of reshingling that old shed roof was the way it compressed time for me.
-We humans really have no accurate sense of time past.
+I’ve come to believe that we humans really have no accurate sense of time past.
 Not so long ago, or so it seems, I was a 23-year old idealist shingling a small roof to call his own, wondering what my new life in the country would have in store.
-Today I’m a 60-year old grandfather six times over, looking at a roof that’s now in the middle of a forest of trees I’d planted in an empty hay field.
+Today I’m a 61-year old grandfather six times over, looking at a roof that’s now in the middle of a forest of trees I’d planted in an empty hay field.
 The stone house I built – just a dream at the time the shed was new – looms over me to the west.

-Building the shed gave me the first shelter I’d ever earned on my own as a young man with my own sweat, but it gave me more than that.
+Building the shed gave me the first shelter I’d ever earned on my own as a young man, earned with my own sweat and pennies, but it gave me more than just shelter.
 My sagging, simple, mistake-filled first attempt at building reminds me of things every time I see it.
 Time goes quickly; use it wisely.
 Skills are learned, they’re the fruits of struggle.
 And sometimes, if you’re lucky, cheap 10-year shingles last way longer than anyone would ever have guessed.

 Watch the video below showing the cedar sidewall shingling make-over I did on the old shed.
 The place never looked so good.